OceanParcels/Parcels/docs/documentation.rst

 Documentation and Tutorials
 ===========================

 Parcels has several documentation and tutorial Jupyter notebooks which go through various aspects of parcels.
-Static versions of these notebooks are available below, but can also be downloaded (along with supplementaty data) by running the ``parcels_get_examples`` script which is installed with parcels (e.g. ``parcels_get_examples parcels_examples``).
+Static versions of these notebooks are available below in the site, with the interactive notebooks being available here :download:`parcels_tutorials.zip </_downloads/parcels_tutorials.zip>`.

 .. toctree::